Broadway Across America

 Broadway Across America (BAA) is a presenter and producer of live theatrical events in the United States and Canada since 1982.
-It is currently owned by the John Gore Organization (formerly Key Brand Entertainment), which purchased it from Live Nation in 2008.
+It is currently owned by the John Gore Organization, which purchased it from Live Nation in 2008.

 Through its network of presenting partners, BAA presents touring Broadway shows, family productions, and other live shows in over 40 North American venues.
 In 2008, Broadway Across America and its subsidiary Broadway Across Canada sold over 6.4 million tickets throughout its 40 theatres in the United States and Canada.